ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

    * When using NFS attached NAS, a subnet is assigned to a port group that is dedicated to NFS traffic.
    * For iSCSI attachment, two port groups are created to allow multipathing active-active across both private NIC ports as only one NIC port can be active at a time per the VMware iSCSI documentation.

-All subnets that are configured as part of a vCenter Server or Cloud Foundation automated deployment use {{site.data.keyword.cloud_notm}} managed ranges.
+All subnets that are configured as part of a vCenter Server automated deployment use {{site.data.keyword.cloud_notm}} managed ranges.
 This is to ensure that any IP address can be routed to any data center within the {{site.data.keyword.cloud_notm}} account when you need the connection now or in the future.

 Review the following table for a summary.